gramster/gramster.github.io/content/post/Creating Type Stubs for Scientific Python-1.md

 ## Starting Over without MonkeyType

-While I don't want to preclude augmenting stubs with MonkeyType traces, I thought it woudl be useful to create a utility that could generate stubs for packages using numpydoc-format docstrings only.
+While I don't want to preclude augmenting stubs with MonkeyType traces, I thought it would be useful to create a utility that could generate stubs for packages using numpydoc-format docstrings only.
 It would always be possible to add more types based on execution traces later (and I may cover that in a later blog post).
 Given I would use LibCST to insert the type annotations, it made sense to try use that to generate the stubs end-to-end, removing the need for the first step of generating unannotated stubs with pyright.
 I thought the process should more or less be as follows (ignoring the docstrings/types for now:

 - replace all function bodies with '...'
 - replace the right hand side of any assignment statements at the top level or within classes but not within functions with '...' (but take note of the type of the right-hand side; this could be used to annotate the line later).
 These are class attributes, or in some cases, method aliases (e.g. in matplotlib there is something like a `setcolors` method in some class that is followed by `setcolor=setcolors` to alias it)
 - (optionally) replace all default parameter value assignments with `=...`.
 I say optionally, as for Pylance we would actually like to keep these; we will show the stub to users as the method signature when hovering in the editor, and this is useful information
 - remove any top-level code that is not a simple assignment (handled in previous step), import statement, class or function definition
 - (To be done later) - get the types from the docstrings and annotate parameters, return values and attributes where possible.
-Take special note of default value assignments of `None` and augment the types with `None` as an union option, as this is not always called out explicitly in the docstrings.
+Take special note of default value assignments of `None` and augment the types with `None` as a union option, as this is not always called out explicitly in the docstrings.
 - Remove all docstrings
 - Save the new file as a stub
 - Format them with Black